 How medications work

-A skin or blood test can be performed to determine if coughing is triggered by seasonal allergies.
+The doctor requires a skin or blood test to determine if coughing is due to seasonal allergies.
 When it comes to medications usually given, antihistamines can help clear up the mucus that causes the cough such as cetirizine.
-For severe allergies, corticosteroids are prescribed.
-In some cases, allergy shots can be given to help the body build up immunity to the allergens.
+For severe allergies, the doctor prescribes corticosteroids.
+In some cases, the doctor administers allergy shots to help the body build up immunity to the allergens.

 Put a stop to the allergens

 The ideal way in order to prevent an allergic cough is to avoid any of the allergens.
-Throughout the spring and summer season, the individual must be advised to stay indoors if possible while keeping the windows closed and turn on the air conditioning system.
+Throughout the spring and summer season, the individual should stay indoors if possible while closing the windows and turn on the air conditioning system.

-Clothes must be washed once inside the house to get rid of the pollen.
-Pets must also be avoided since they are a source of dander that will only worsen allergies, thus resulting to persistent coughing.
-Pillows and mattresses must be covered with hypoallergenic covers to prevent dust mites from accumulating.
+Wash clothes once inside the house to get rid of the pollen.
+Avoid pets since they are a source of dander that will only worsen allergies, thus resulting to persistent coughing.
+Cover pillows and mattresses with hypoallergenic covers to prevent dust mites from accumulating.
 Additionally, air purifiers can greatly help with the removal of allergens from the air inside the house.